-Under the Proposed Action, ongoing maintenance and repairs to the Causeway Bridge throughout its 75-year lifespan would occur in the floodplain.
+Under the Proposed Action, ongoing maintenance and repairs to the Causeway Bridge throughout its 75-year lifespan and to the utility lines would occur in the floodplain.
 Impacts would be similar to those for construction and demolition; therefore, no long-term adverse impacts to the floodplain from maintenance and repairs are expected.